Does Claude Store Your Conversations?

 • Claude for Education

-Under these commercial and API terms, Anthropic's stance is markedly stricter: your inputs and outputs are not used to train its models without your explicit permission, and conversation content is not retained by default — though certain models require a 30-day retention window.
+Under these commercial and API terms, Anthropic's stance is markedly stricter: your inputs and outputs are not used to train its models without your explicit permission, and API conversation content is not retained by default.
+There are named exceptions rather than vague ones: Claude Fable 5 and Claude Mythos 5 are Covered Models that require a 30-day retention window and are not eligible for Zero Data Retention, and features such as the Files API keep what you upload until you delete it.
+Claude for Work, meanwhile, does store chats so that conversations remain saved and continuable, under the organisation's own retention controls.
 For organizations that need it, Anthropic also offers Zero Data Retention (ZDR) arrangements, where data is not stored after the response is returned, and HIPAA-ready API access with a signed Business Associate Agreement.

 So "how does Claude handle my data?" genuinely has two answers depending on how you reach it: a consumer account and the business API are different worlds.